WordPress/openverse/documentation/general/quickstart.md

 ## Stack-specific quickstarts

-It is very unlikely that you want to contribute to everything, everywhere, all at once.
+It is unlikely that you want to contribute to everything, everywhere, all at once.
 In all likelihood, you intend to contribute to a narrower slice of the stack.
 In such cases, you might find it more beneficial to go through one of these stack-specific quickstart guides.